ibm-cloud-docs/openshift/ts-workerpool-license-entitlement.md

 Follow the steps to check your existing licenses and to assign the Cloud Pak license to your IBM Cloud account.
 {: tsResolve}

-Before you begin, make sure you have at least the Editor platform access role for License and Entitlement.
+Before you begin, make sure that you have at least the Editor platform access role for License and Entitlement.

 1. Log in to the [IBM Cloud console](https://cloud.ibm.com/){: external} and navigate to `Manage` > `Account`.
 2. Click `Licenses and entitlements`.